The Browser App Dashboard gives you a high-level overview of your browser application performance. To access the Browser App Dashboard:

 - In the Controller, go to User Experience.

-- On the left navigation bar, select Browser App Dashboard.
+- In the left navigation bar, click Browser App Dashboard.

-The Browser App Overview displays a set of configurable widgets, showing multiple graphs and lists featuring common high-level indicators of application performance.
-You can delete widgets using the X in the upper right corner and re-add them using the add widgets icon.
+The Overview tab displays a set of configurable widgets.
+The default widgets contain multiple graphs and lists featuring common high-level indicators of application performance.
+You can remove a widget by clicking the X icon and add a widget using the icon.

-The metrics displayed throughout the dashboard are for the region currently selected on the map or in the grid.
-For example, if you zoom down from world view to France on the map, the summary panels and the trend graphs display data for France.
+The metrics displayed throughout the dashboard are for the region currently selected on the Map or in the Grid.
+For example, on the map if click on France, the widgets and trend graphs update to display data for France.